sigmasoldi3r/charon-lang/readme.md

 Charon functions must be pure by default.
 That is true if they follow a simple
 rule: Do not invoke impure functions.
 That's it.

-Script scope is impure, however main is pure.
-That's because you want your script to define functions, which is an impure action (They mutate the global state).

-The advantage of pure functions is that they can be memoized and even constant expressions (compile time inlined).
+The advantage\* of pure functions is that they can be memoized and even constant expressions (compile time inlined).
 Plus test-friendly, as they are idempotent.

+\*Note: Not currently implemented.

+**Disclaimer:** As Charon is a language designed to target and interface with Lua, the purity check is somewhat loose, and can be tricked.
+One example would be hiding the application state inside an object field, and changing the object field.
+For that reason, top level (package) context is always impure.

+Also this means that object manipulation (either read or write) is always impure, and for that same reason you can't mutate tables or vectors.

 Examples:
 ```clj